 However, those figures are a fraction of the more than 36,000 cancellations initiated by policyholders.
 In fact, RAND’s study found more insurers are actually offering in high-risk areas.

 At the same time, insurance policies of last resort written for brush and wildfire areas have increased from 22,397 policies to 33,898 policies, a 51 percent increase over five years.

 This suggests people are more likely to be priced out and taking on more risk.
 Property owners in fire-threat areas can expect insurance prices to keep rising.
 In areas with the highest risk, people can expect their premiums by 2055 to go up 18 percent.

 Pacific Gas and Electric Company filed for Chapter 11 reorganization in U.S. Bankruptcy Court on Jan.
 29, 2019 in the aftermath of the 2017 and 2018 wildfire seasons, the two most destructive in state history.

 The utility, which provides natural gas and electricity to 16 million people in northern and central California, cited up to $30 billion in liabilities since many blazes have been linked to its equipment.
-Legal experts say it could take two to three years to rehabilitate PG&E, a process that could leave energy goals hampered and wildfire victims shortchanged.

 But even before PG&E’s bankruptcy, there was debate about who bears the costs as wildfires become more frequent and destructive.